pinojs/pino-pretty/Readme.md

   // The file or file descriptor (1 is stdout) to write to
   destination: 1,

+  // Alternatively, pass a `sonic-boom` instance (allowing more flexibility):
   // destination: new SonicBoom({ dest: 'a/file', mkdir: true })

   customPrettifiers: {}